cmaneu/XamarinUniversity/README.md

 # Xamarin University Forum

 Say 'hi' to your fellow Xamarin University Classmates, talk about classes, labs, whatever, over at [Xamarin University Forum](http://forums.xamarin.com/categories/university)!
+They're also staffed by your Xamarin University Professors, so don't forget to say hi to them as well!
 If you don't have access to the forum, email your forum account name to <training@xamarin.com> and we'll add you right away!

 # 1 on 1 Expert Scheduling